edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The actual quantity for this work item quantity analysis.<br/>The actual quantity of items in this trade product instance.<br/>The actual quantity added or subtracted as a result of this financial adjustment.<br/>The actual quantity added or subtracted as a result of this delivery adjustment.<br/>The actual quantity in this supply chain supply plan.<br/>
+Comments: <br/>The actual quantity for this work item quantity analysis.<br/>The actual quantity of items in this trade product instance.<br/>The actual quantity added or subtracted as a result of this financial adjustment.<br/>The actual quantity in this supply chain supply plan.<br/>The actual quantity added or subtracted as a result of this delivery adjustment.<br/>

 Domains: